This article was published more than 1 year ago. Some information may no longer be current.

 Sweeping changes to Canadian trademark law are coming into force on June 17, 2019, that could impact your organization financially or legally.
 Now is a good time to identify registrable trademarks and to proactively review your trademark portfolio.
 We’ve put this post together to help educate you on trademarks and provide you with actionable steps that can be taken before these changes take effect.

 Your brand is at the heart of your corporate image.
 It can be a driver of culture and serves as your identity to your clients and fans.
 The best way to protect your brand is to register your trademarks – word marks and logos.
-Look at Kim Kardashian proactively trademarking her children’s names: Saint, North, Chicago, True, and Stormi’s Names to protect the future business lines under those names.
+Look at the Kardashian family proactively trademarking their children’s names: Saint, North, Chicago, True, and Stormi to protect the future business lines under those names.

 A trademark registration grants you the exclusive right to use the trademark for your goods and services.
 You will be protected against other companies using your trademark and can prevent them for adopting similar trademarks that have the potential to confuse customers.